backups-obsidian/backup-obsidian-2/100 study-notes/111 KodeCloud/KodeCloud - CKA - TLS Kubernetes.md

 ### Generating Certificates for the cluster
 #### CA certificates
 - We will use `openssl` to generate the certificates.
-- We first *create a private key for CA*: `openssl genrsa-out ca.key 2048`
+- We first *create a private key for CA*: `openssl genrsa -out ca.key 2048`
 - We then use the openssl req command with the private key we just created to *generate a CSR* (Certificate Signing Request)
 	- *A CSR is like certificate **with a PUBLIC key** and all other details but no signature*.
 - We then *sign the CSR*.